0

 Ref.
 4457, Elgin 27 jewel model “J”, rolled gold plated top, stainless steel back (?)

 Notes: There are some question marks around Thin-Thin model “J”.
-One ad prices it at $59.50, and the other lists it $89.50, a huge price difference in 1960 dollars.
+The black-and-white ad prices it at $59.50, and the color ad lists it $89.50, a huge price difference in 1960 dollars.
 Dealers normally advertised Elgin’s 27 jewel watches at the same price, plus or minus $5 or $10.
 That suggests either a typo or the watches may have used different cases.
-The case ref. number for more expensive watch is 4457, and the hour 3, 6, and 9 markers are also slightly different on that model.
-There is little information on this model and no photos appear to be available.
+The case ref. number for the watch in the color picture is 4457, and the hour 3, 6, and 9 markers are also different on that model.
+The dial in the color picture actually appears more similar to the 27 jewel “S” model (case ref.
+6852.4).
+There is little information on the “J” model.

 ✧⋄⋆⋅⋆⋄✧